M-arcus/cloudron-docs/knowledgebase/docs/apps.md

     App backups are not removed when it is uninstalled and are only cleaned up based on the backup policy.
 Apps can always be re-instated from their backups using the CLI tool.

+## Staging environment

+When doing website development, it is useful to have production and staging environments.
+Cloudron's backup and clone features can be used to create a workflow as follows:

+* Install the app in `staging.domain.com`.
+Do edits and development as desired.
+* Once ready, make a 'snapshot' of the app by making an [app backup](/documentation/backups/#making-an-app-backup)
+* Use the [clone UI](/documentation/backups/#cloning-a-cloudron-app-in-same-cloudron) to install the app into `prod.domain.com`.

+The same mechanism above can be used bring latest production data to staging.

 ## Graphs

 The Graphs view shows an overview of the disk and memory usage on your Cloudron.